4 Tigers (film)

-4 Tigers (เสือ) is a 2025 Thai action, thriller, and fantasy film directed by Kongkiat Komesiri, director of the Khun Pan film series, all three parts.
+4 Tigers (เสือ) is a 2025 Thai action, thriller, and fantasy film directed by Kongkiat Komesiri, director of the Khun Pan film series, all three installments.
 It stars Sukollawat Kanaros, Mario Maurer, Arak Amornsupasiri, Phakin Khamwilaisak, Matchanat Suwannamas, Thotsapol Maisuk, and Phonlawat Manuprasert.
 It was released on October 23, 2025.

 This film is part of the Khun Pan universe, serving as the first chapter that tells the heroic stories of the four central tigers: Suea Fai, Suea Mahesuan, Suea Bai, and Suea Dam, before they become the major rivals of the sorcerer Khun Pantharak Ratchadet in the Khun Pan trilogy.
 In this film, the actor who plays the role of 'Suea Fai' has been changed from Lieutenant General Wanchana Sawasdee, who previously played the role in Khun Pan 2 and Khun Pan 3, to Sukollawat Kanaros.